 Once, watching the Korean variety show Running Man, I laughed so hard I had tummy-ache and tears running down my cheeks.
 It was also the time when my eldest, laughing along with me, said, “Mom, I have not seen you laugh so hard for such a long time.”
 Hearing her say this made my decision all worth it.

 I left a marriage that was not only emotionally empty, but was in financial ruin.
 I knew hubby was in debt but he had always left out the details from me.
 Whenever I asked, I am made to feel that it was because of me – wedding costs, my wedding gown etc, that put him there.
 This constant emotional-guilt was what made me stay that long.
 While his earnings goes to paying off his debts, I was the one who sees to the day-to-day financial needs of the family.

-Now, I know how much I have, how much I can spend, how much I can save.
+Now, as a single parent, I am acutely aware of how much I have, how much I can spend, how much I can save.
 I know where my money go, where it won’t go.
 Now I am in a boat ride with a clear destination in sight.
-Because I know how much ‘fuel’ I have and how far it will take me in my journey before the next re-fueling.
+I know how much ‘fuel’ I have and how far it will take me in my journey before the next re-fueling.

 Here is my story.
 I wrote it.
 On my own

 In 2015, we took a family photo.
 Me, my daughters, their dad.
 Those were ‘happy’ moments.
 In 2016, we took another family photo.
 This time it was just me and my daughters.
 I was still living in the marital home then.
 But it seemed that an argument a week earlier was made as a weapon by hubby to use against me.
 In retaliation for that argument, he refused to attend our annual family photo shoot.
 As much as he upset me and the girls – it was all pre-planned months before, the four of us girls went ahead and have our ‘family’ photo taken.